WXYT (AM): Talkradio 1270

 In 1984, the radio station was seeing its profits steadily declining along with its ratings.
 Station vice president and general manager Chuck Fritz, thinking he could operate it more profitably, offered to buy the station.
 ABC agreed and sold it to Fritz Broadcasting for $3 million.
 The call letters were changed to the similar-sounding WXYT, with the "T" standing for "talk".
 The WXYZ call letters were retained by the TV station, which was sold two years later to Scripps-Howard to comply with divestiture requirements following Capital Cities Communications' purchase of ABC.
-WRIF was also sold while Cap Cities retained WJR, WHYT, The Oakland Press and its cable television interests in Southeastern Lower Michigan.
+WRIF was also sold while Capital Cities retained WJR, WHYT, The Oakland Press and its cable television interests in Southeastern Lower Michigan.
 Jock Fritz later bought the struggling 92.3 FM and converted it to the successful WMXD "Mix 92.3" (now an iHeartMedia station), and founded the Radio Station Representative Association in Detroit.

 WXYT continued with its talk format as "Talkradio 1270", airing local programs hosted by Denny McLain, Kevin Joyce, Bill Bonds, Mark Scott, David Newman, John McCullogh and weathercaster Rob Kress.
 It also carried syndicated talk show hosts such as Don Imus, Larry King, Michael Jackson, and Rush Limbaugh.
 Glenn Haege, known as "America's Master Handyman", hosted "Ask The Handyman", a weekend home improvement show that started on WXYZ in the mid-1980s, and lasted on WXYT until 2002.
 In 1998, after an unsuccessful campaign for Michigan governor, Geoffrey Fieger hosted an evening talk show that lasted less than a year.

 In 1994, the station was sold again, this time to Infinity Broadcasting, which itself was acquired by CBS Radio in 1997.
-WXYT was paired with WWJ 950 and WKRK-FM 97.1.
+The CBS merger paired WXYT with WWJ and WKRK-FM.